muyangren907/flask_tg/readthedocs/concepts/asyncio.rst

 You just need to make the loop is running, somehow. `loop.run_forever()
 <asyncio.loop.run_forever()>` and `loop.run_until_complete()
 <asyncio.loop.run_until_complete>` can also be used to run
-the loop, and daxiedewuyu will be happy with any approach.
+the loop, and django will be happy with any approach.

 Of course, there are better tools to run code hourly or daily, see below.